 The structure of the urban space, with the complexity of its connections, can be considered as a fantasy construction, which is intended to compensate for the deficiencies of the body, a gigantic collective and artificial organism, a huge crossroads of trajectories which thus suggests the multiplicity of the associative chains of the unconscious.

-But does this structure of objects and spaces influence the organisation of the psychic structure or is it a projection thereof?
-Are Humankind’s material constructions only reproductions of the organisational laws of matter on a microscopic (particles, cells) or macroscopic level (more visible shapes)?
+But does this structure of objects and spaces influence the organization of the psychic structure or is it a projection thereof?
+Are Humankind’s material constructions only reproductions of the organizational laws of matter on a microscopic (particles, cells) or macroscopic level (more visible shapes)?
 Can the outside help us to apprehend the inside?